Barracuda (Marvel Comics): Marvel Universe

-A version of Barracuda was going to appear in the regular Earth-616 Marvel Universe in the Punisher Vs. Barracuda 5-issue miniseries by Ed Brisson.
-Originally intended to be released in 2020, as of 2025 it has not been published.
+A version of Barracuda was going to appear in the regular Earth-616 Marvel Universe in the Punisher Vs. Barracuda miniseries by Ed Brisson.
+Originally intended to be released in 2020, the series went unpublished.
+Subsequently, Barracuda made his Earth-616 debut via a cameo appearance in The Punisher: Red Band by Benjamin Percy and Julius Ohta, settting up an eventual confrontation with the main continuity Punisher.